uix5/info-inpdir/README.md

     |    4 | Exit Side
     |   84 | Zeros / Garbage

-Send by a slave upon switching input focus to the master or another slave
+Sent by a slave upon switching input focus to the master or another slave
 by mouse movement (as opposed to via a hotkey, see *0x09 - Shortcut Cursor Return*).